dewi-alliance/hotspot-manufacturers/template.md

 * Have you built and delivered radio hardware products before?
 * Have you built gateways before?
 * How many gateways did you make?
-* If you have not built gateways before, are you using a third party manufacturer?
+* If you have not built gateways before, are you using a third party manufacturer or working with a partner?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
 * Where are you sourcing your components from?
 * How many radio modules/ concentrators can you procure?